chris-prener/areal/README.md

 status](https://codecov.io/gh/slu-openGIS/areal/branch/master/graph/badge.svg)](https://codecov.io/github/slu-openGIS/areal?branch=master)
 [![CRAN\_status\_badge](http://www.r-pkg.org/badges/version/areal)](https://cran.r-project.org/package=areal)

-Areal interpolation is the process making estimates about the population features from a source set of polygons to an overlapping but incongruent set of target polygons.
+Areal interpolation is the process making estimates from a source set of polygons to an overlapping but incongruent set of target polygons.
 One challenge with areal interpolation is that, while the processes themselves are well documented, implementing them often involves “reinventing the wheel.”
 Within `R`, the `sf` package does offer a basic interface for areal weighted interpolation (`st_interpolate_aw`).
 The `areal` package contains a suite tools for validation and estimation, providing a full-featured workflow that fits into both modern data management (e.g. `tidyverse`) and spatial data (e.g. `sf`) frameworks.

 ## Installation